 There are clues you will find to let you know that you are a victim of identity theft, they include:

-- A health plan will not provide you coverage because their records show you have a condition you know you do not have.
+A health plan will not provide you with coverage because their records show you have a condition you know you do not have.